zmk5/zmk5.github.io/_posts/2019-09-20-ros2-tb3-namespace.md

 ### Introduction

 As I was working on my ICRA paper, I noticed that ROBOTIS doesn't provided a guide on how to run multiple TurtleBot3 robots together.
 It is especially dangerous if you run them in the same network because they all run on the same topic names and node names, which can interfere with their individual operation.
 So to help run multiple TurtleBots on the same network, you need to give each robot a unique namespace.
 The following guide will show you how to do this for the TurtleBot3.

 For this guide, we will be using `tb3_0` as the namespace we wish to use for our TurtleBot3 Burger robot.
 This helps us number our robots easier when running multiple robot experiments.
 This guide also assumes you have followed the procedure located [here](http://emanual.robotis.com/docs/en/platform/turtlebot3/ros2/#sbc-setup) for installing and setting up your TurtleBot3 with ros2!

+&nbsp;

 ### Step 1: Create a New ros2 Package